sullis/Doppelauge/README.md

     Solution 1: Add ApiDoc annotation for this method.

-    Solution 2: Filter out this method from the list of route entries when calling the ```no.samordnaopptak.apidoc.controllers.ApiDocController.validate``` method:
+    Solution 2: Filter out this method from the list of route entries when calling the ```no.samordnaopptak.apidoc.ApiDocUtil.validate``` method:

     ```scala
      val routeEntries =
        no.samordnaopptak.apidoc.RoutesHelper.getRouteEntries()
         .filter(_.scalaClass != classname && _.scalaMethod != methodname)

-     no.samordnaopptak.apidoc.controllers.ApiDocController.validate(routeEntries)
+     no.samordnaopptak.apidoc.ApiDocUtil.validate(routeEntries)
     ```